 Have it professionally done

-If you are new to power washing your home's roof, you may want to consider having it professionally done.
 There is a lot that goes into power washing a home, and it is especially critical when pressure washing the roof.
 Shingles, flashing, and other roofing material can become dislodged if you have never power washed a roof before.
-If you have questions, do not hesitate to call a Cincinnati power washing or roofing company to have your questions answered by a professional.
+If all of this sounds like a hassle, you could have the roof professionally power washed.